User case: how do I clone my Dell hard drive to SSD?

 Hard drive failure also can lead to disk upgrade.
 If you purchased Dell PC a few years ago, it is time to replace Dell computer hard drive with a new one.
 The process of replacing needs hard drive cloning in most cases.

 What’s more, cloning Dell hard drive in Windows 7/8/10 actually provides an intact duplication for you.
 This backs up your OS and data and you can get the system back to life any time with this copy.
-Well, how to clone Dell hard drive to SSD on earth?
+Well, how to run Dell clone HDD to SSD on earth?
 Let’s go further.

 The best Dell hard drive cloning software